MicrosoftDocs/globalization/globalization/testing/in-context-review.md

 * Product documentation in both the source language and the target language.

-* An agreed format for recording and reporting issues.
+* An agreed format and facility for recording and reporting issues.
-This can be access to the product's issue tracking system, spreadsheets, documents, or email.
+Issue reporting can be via access to the product's issue tracking system, spreadsheets, documents, or email.

 * A guide to your localization issue taxonomy.
-See [Issue taxonomy](issue-taxonomy.md) for more information.
+For more information, see [Issue taxonomy](issue-taxonomy.md).

 * Instructions for reaching as much of the user interface for an application as possible.
 You may be able to use your existing written test scenarios to aid the reviewer.